The Connection Between Leaky Gut and Autoimmune Disease

 - Larazotide Acetate – a Medication to Treat Leaky Gut (32:10)

-- Based on Dr. Fasano's zonulin discovery, ALBA Therapeutics has been conducting research into a medication that blocks zonulin, thereby sealing leaky gut.
+- Based on Dr. Fasano’s zonulin discovery, 9 Meters Biopharma, Inc. has been conducting research into a medication that blocks zonulin, thereby sealing leaky gut.

 - In the clinical trials so far, the only side effect documented is constipation in some people (which could actually help those with diarrhea-prone IBS that is caused by leaky gut.)